Damaged-Organic/Tourette/README.md

 ## Purpose

-Coders who use Cyrillic keyboard layout are often caught writing code (after chit-chat with their Slavic friends) in their fluent keyboard layout, resulting in few words (or even lines) of bollocks.
-This is rather annoying.
+Coders whose native language is not English often caught writing code (after chatting or whatever) in their fluent keyboard layout, resulting in few words (or even lines) of bollocks.
+This is rather annoying

-Now instead of furiously hitting backspace and swearing like you've got Tourette's syndrome, just finish the statement, select it and press the hotkey combination - and Cyrillic symbols will get converted to Latin according to standard keyboard layout.
+Now instead of furiously hitting backspace and swearing like you've got Tourette's syndrome, just finish the statement, select it and press the hotkey combination - and your language symbols will get converted to English according to QWERTY keyboard layout.

 ## Installation